cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 My own experience aligns with these results - every serious project I’ve worked on either banned exceptions completely, or avoided them in performance-critical paths.
 But then again, I did work in robotics and automotive for the majority of my career.

-The problem of using exceptions with an acceptable overhead has quite vibrant discussions around it with even calls for re-designing exceptions altogether as can be seen in this [wonderful talk by Herb Sutter](https://www.youtube.com/watch?v=ARYP83yNAWk) from CppCon 2019 as well as his [corresponding paper](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0709r4.pdf) on this topic.
+The problem of ensuring that using exceptions has an acceptable overhead has quite vibrant discussions around it with even calls for re-designing exceptions altogether as can be seen in this [wonderful talk by Herb Sutter](https://www.youtube.com/watch?v=ARYP83yNAWk) from CppCon 2019 as well as his [corresponding paper](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0709r4.pdf) on this topic.

 <!-- All of these are of course linked in description to this video. -->

-But until the C++ community figures out what to do, we are stuck with many people being unable to use the default error handling mechanism in C++.
+But until the C++ community figures out what to do, we are stuck with many people being unable to use the default error handling mechanism in C++. 🤷‍♂️

 So what *do* we do?